 When snapping features in one feature class to features in the same feature class, the feature with the lower Object or Feature ID will typically be snapped to the feature with the higher Object ID (OBJECTID field or FID field for shapefiles).
-For example, if points OBJECTID=1 and OBJECTID=2 are within the snapping distance, the point with OBJECTID=1 will be snapped to the location of the point with OBJECTID=2 (and not vice versa).
+For example, if points with OBJECTID field values of 1 and 2 are within the snapping distance, the point with an OBJECTID field value of 1 will be snapped to the location of the point with an OBJECTID field value of 2 (and not vice versa).

 The input features whose vertices will be snapped to the vertices, edges, or end points of other features.
 The input features can be points, multipoints, lines, or polygons.

 Enter the feature classes or feature layers containing the features you wish to snap to.